Work with znodes

 numChildren = 0

-To assign a new data value to the specified Znode, write the set command, the full path to this Znode, and then the data to be stored:
+To assign new data to the specified znode, use the set command, specify the full path to the znode, and then the data to be stored:

 set /z_persistent "The test configuration has been updated with the command set"